 Dimension 2EW$149.95 – $649.95

 Weed Control in St. Augustine and Centipede Grass Lawns

 It should be noted that St. Augustine and centipede lawns are sensitive to herbicides with 2,4-D, MSMA and other active ingredients.
-If you have a St. Augustine or centipede lawn, be sure to check out herbicides with the active ingredient atrazine below.
-Hi-Yield Atrazine and Spectracide Weed Stop for St. Augustine and Centipede Lawns serve as pre- and post-emergent weed control products.
+If you have a St. Augustine or centipede lawn, be sure to check out Hi-Yield Atrazine below.
+Hi-Yield Atrazine serves as a pre- and post-emergent weed control product.